 specific interface to manipulate messages, a single interface to

 receive packets is needed.
-It is named Receive
+It is named Receive, as shown on

 figure 1.4.
 The commands associated to the payload are